 Security is the main thing you should pay attention to when picking a safe campsite.
 If they have gates, cameras, and patrol, you’re less likely to have issues.
+Many RV parks use off duty police at night, or have local police drive through the park at regular intervals.
 If their security seems relaxed, you have a higher possibility of dealing with unruly campers.

 - Close your blinds or shades so no one can see what valuables you have

-- Lock everything when you aren’t there (trailer hitch, travel trailer, camper door, truck bed, generator, etc.)
+- Lock everything when you aren’t there (trailer hitch lock, travel trailer, camper door, truck bed, generator, etc.)